 Thus Durga maa freed the world from Mahishasur’s tyranny.
 Indra and the other gods returned to the heavens again, and all was well.
 Since then, Maa Durga is worshipped during the Navratras and is addressed as Mahishasur Mardini.

-How Goddess Durga (Shakti) originated?
+How did Goddess Durga (Shakti) originate?

 The origin of this divine female energy (Durga) is mentioned in the Shiva Purana.
 Before the cosmic creations, Shiva invoked Her from His left Half and created Shivloka with Her help.
 It further states the demonic son of Rambha named Mahishasura once created havoc on Bhuloka (earth) and defeated all the gods of heaven, endangering their existence.